Until Death Do Us Part (manga): Plot

 Haruka Tōyama, a young girl, is kidnapped by agents of a company named Ex-Solid due to her precognition abilities.
-She quickly finds sanctuary with a man named Hijikata Mamoru, a blind swordsman, ex-kendoka, and convict who is proficient in the use of a katana, and desperately runs him down in the street.
+She quickly finds sanctuary with a man named Hijikata Mamoru, a blind swordsman, Koryu swordsmanship master and also an ex-kendoka, and convict who is proficient in the use of a katana, and desperately runs him down in the street.
 Upon meeting, Haruka told Hijikata to protect her "Until Death Do Us Part."
 Confirming the terms of the contract, Mamoru quickly dispatches the pursuers on her tail and took her in for protection.

 Soon it becomes apparent, however, that nearly the entire underground is targeting Haruka.
 It is then up to Mamoru, and his partner Igawa, to provide consistent and unending protection for Haruka.
 Needing a bit more help, contact is made with their parent company, a secret and elite vigilante paramilitary group called the Element Network.
 Many different members of the Network get involved in protecting Haruka and placing her under EN protection from unknown forces who seek her ability.
 In turn, Haruka assists EN forces in defeating mercenaries and assassins who are out to get her and the network.